pollinator 101: Bees

 1) Grow a Bee Garden

 Yards and gardens — even balconies — are an important part of the ecosystem.
 Gardeners are powerful.
-Working together, our gardens can become a Homegrown National Park, to regenerate biodiversity and restore ecosystem function.
+New studies show that adding habitat greenspaces (even small ones) to urban areas boosts insect species diversity by a factor of seven.
+Every Little Bit Counts!
+Added together, our gardens can become a Homegrown National Park, to regenerate biodiversity and restore ecosystem function.

 If you want to garden for the bees…